 Which player won his fifth Stanley Cup ring as a member of the 1994 Rangers’ team?

 Esa Tikkanen won four Stanley Cups with the Oilers, before joining the Rangers in a trade deadline deal for Doug Weight during the 1992-93 season.
-He had three different stints with the Rangers in the 1990s, tallying 25 goals.
+The Helsinki, Finland native had three different stints with the Rangers in the 1990s, tallying a total of 25 goals.
 The winger was adept at getting under opponents’ skin.

 For which game did Mark Messier guarantee a victory?